Pregnancy & Women’s Health

 Substance Abuse and Mental Health Services Administration (SAMHSA): 1-800-662-HELP (1-800-662-4357)(TTY 1-800-487-4889)

-Congratulations, this is an exciting time.
 There are many things you can do to help you and your baby stay strong and healthy.

 Once you find out you’re pregnant: